AhmedFarag18/graduation_ecommerce/Readme.md

   - redux (redux-toolkit)
   - API's
   - Media Query

+### Use it after Download

+- open project in vs code or any code editor
+- write <span style="color:white;background-color:#222;padding:5px ;width: fit-content;displey:inline-block">npm install</span> in terminal in project directory
+- run npm run dev to run the project
+- open http://localhost:3000 and see result
 - Back End <b>[Contact to me if need it. it's for another programmer]</b>
   - Asp.net Api
   - Sql server DB